tytydraco/yessleep/out/If_you_ever_encounter_a_longabandoned_mining_town_without_a_single_speck_of_decay_please_just_keep_driving.md

 The fear evaporated, his one eye bulged, and only then did he begin.

-It was the single loudest scream I’d ever heard.
+It was the single loudest scream I had ever heard.

 And, God, to my abject horror, it just kept going.